moorepants/dissertation/_sources/davisbicycle.txt

 serial data through the USB-6218, but I did not figure it out.
 It very well may have been missing the features to do so, or that Matlab didn't have a robust enough interaction with the USB-6218 to do so.
-I struggled quite a bit with this unforeseen issue and we started looking at solutions to measure the same event with both the VN-100 and the USB-6218 and to synchronize the signals afterwards.
+I struggled quite a bit with this unforeseen issue and we started looking at solutions to measure an identical event with both the VN-100 and the USB-6218 and to synchronize the signals afterwards.
 [Ouden2011]_ had to use a similar technique.
 We would need to select a sensor which was also on the VN-100 and then excite the two sensors with the same event.
 Ideally this event would be a step input to both sensors.
 We tried rate gyros and accelerometers but couldn't come up with an adequate event, until we mentioned the problem to Ron and he immediately suggested just riding over a bump!
 This was the ticket.
 We ended up attaching an additional three axis accelerometer to the VN-100 development board which would read the same vertical component of acceleration and constructing a bump for the bicycle to travel over at the being of each run.
 This provided us with two signals which could be synchronized in time.

 Bump